alysonmartins/Rockeseat-ReactJS-Projeto-02/README.md

+# RocketSeat ReactJS - Timer Projeto 02
+This Project is an Pomodoro Timer with an history page from previous Task.

+This application use:
+Styled Component
+Router with React-Router-DOM
+React Hook Form
+Context API
+Reducers
+Immer
+Zod

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.